Linear algebra and group theory: 4e. Exercises

-Here the first question is something quite standard, by using the material that we already have.
-As for the second question, things are a bit more tricky here, because once the abstract linear spaces $V$ being defined, the only available tool is recurrence.
+Here the first question is something quite standard, by using our linear algebra knowledge.
+As for the second question, things are a bit more tricky here, because once the abstract linear spaces $V$ are defined, the only available tool is recurrence.

 \begin{exercise} Work out what happens to the main diagonalization theorem for the matrices $A\in M_N(\mathbb C)$, in the cases $A\in M_2(\mathbb C)$, $A\in M_N(\mathbb R)$, and $A\in M_2(\mathbb R)$. \end{exercise}